DenFox93/PowershellCrypter/README.md

 # PowershellCrypter
-PowershellCrypter is a tool for bypassing AV by obfuscating scripts with the use of AES encryption.
+PowershellCrypter is a post-exploitation tool for bypassing AV by obfuscating scripts with the use of AES encryption.
 Both encrypterAES.ps1 and decrypterAES.ps1 can be found as one-liner in the project
   - encrypterAES.ps1 must be executed from the Attacker machine,the output file must be uploaded by the Attacker somewhere to be subsequently downloaded from the target with decrypterAES.ps1
   - decrypterAES.ps1 must be executed from the Target machine